Airtes00/Lansweeper-PS/README.md

 # Lansweeper-PS
-Wrapper functions for dbatools to query user and asset information directly from the Lansweeper databases for automation purposes without knowing SQL. https://github.com/sqlcollaborative/dbatools
+Wrapper functions for dbatools to query user and asset information directly from the Lansweeper databases for automation purposes...without knowing SQL. https://github.com/sqlcollaborative/dbatools

 # Install